SICKAppSpaceCodingStarterKit/CSK_Module_MultiDataLogger/README.md

 # CSK_Module_MultiDataLogger
-## INFO: Draft version.
-Not further developed / tested so far!
-Check for available GitHub forks of this repository to see latest updates.

 Module to store data like files (json, csv) or images.

-*If available, please also add a screenshot/gif of the UI of the module here placed within /docu/media/ (see code)*
 ![](./docu/media/UI_Screenshot.png)

 ## How to Run

-[***...please fill with informations...***]
+The app includes an intuitive GUI to setup the data logger.
-For further information check out the [documentation](https://raw.githack.com/SICKAppSpaceCodingStarterKit/CSK_Module_MultiDataLogger/main/docu/CSK_Module_MultiDataLogger.html) in the folder "docu".
+For further information check out the [documentation](https://raw.githack.com/golluroSICKAG/CSK_Module_MultiDataLogger/main/docu/CSK_Module_MultiDataLogger.html) in the folder "docu".

 ## Information